Featured Events

 And the format doesn’t give time for the processing and discussion that gets us down to real understanding–and maybe more importantly, how concepts and issues actually apply to daily life and make it better.
 Tuesday evenings, we’ll dig back into material from the previous Sunday to discuss, dive into completely new topics, hear personal stories, see how our faith applies to real life…and makes it better.

-During the current virus outbreak, Conversations will be online via Zoom connection.
+Conversations is held online via Zoom connection.
 Click here for links and more information.
+Join us Tuesdays: 6:30PM PST.

 Prayer: Online Gathering